ruyakubu/rai-dashboard-workshop/docs/lab3-data-analysis/data-analysis-table-view.md

 ## Data Analysis: Table view

 The Table view helps in visualizing all the features and rows of the data in a selected cohort.
-The advantage of using this view is that we get see records of the raw data where the model made Correct vs Incorrect predictions.
+The advantage of using this view is that we get to see records of the raw data where the model made Correct vs Incorrect predictions.
 In addition, for each row of data, the dashboard includes a field for TrueY and PredictedY column for the user to be able to decipher common feature attributes from records where the model is incorrect.

 Since we want to analyze the data for when the model is performing poorly, switch the cohort for "All data" to ***"Err: Prior_Inpatient >0; Num_meds >11.50 & <= 21.50"***.

 1. Click on the "switch cohort" link on top of the dashboard.
-The select the "Err: Prior_Inpatient >0; Num_meds >11.50 & <= 21.50" cohort under the "Cohort list" drop-down menu list.
+Then select the *"Err: Prior_Inpatient >0; Num_meds >11.50 & <= 21.50"* cohort under the "Cohort list" drop-down menu list.

 ![Switch Cohort](/img/tutorial/6-da-switch-cohort.png "Switch Cohort")